-Our $\delta^{13}C{\text{org}}$ curve accords with published records and shows a positive trend from -33 ‰ to -27 ‰ in the Katian prior to a minor negative shift to ~ -30 ‰ (Fig. 3).
-Values stabilize between ca. -31 ‰ and -28 ‰ to the top of the Upper Hartfell Shale in the Hirnantian.
-The base of the Birkhill Shale sees a negative $\delta^{13}C{\text{org}}$ excursion from -29.4 ‰ to -33.6 ‰ above which values recover to ca. -31 ‰ at the section top.
+~-31%, and -28%, to the top of the Upper Hartfell Shale in the Hirnantian.
+The base of the Birkhill Shale sees a negative $\delta^{13}C{org}$ excursion from -29.4%, to -33.6%, above which values recover to ~-31%, at the section top.

-Concentrations of Mo and U and their Al-normalized values are low (generally <1 ppm and <2 ppm respectively) through the Upper Hartfell Shale to 15 m.
+Concentrations of Mo and U and their Alnormalized values are low (generally <1 ppm and <2 ppm respectively) through the Upper Hartfell Shale to 15 m.
 Mn concentrations are generally between 500 ppm and 2000 ppm in this interval.
-Mo and U concentrations rise and Mn concentrations fall - modestly at first, and then by an order of magnitude - between Anceps (graptolite) Band E at 14.7 m and the Extraordinarius Band at 15.6 m (first LOME pulse).
-Intriguingly, numerous cm-thick ash beds appear at this level.
-Concentrations of Mo and U rise dramatically at the base of the Birkhill Shale at 16.9 m (second LOME pulse) to ~ 20 ppm and 10 ppm respectively and when normalized to Al, these elements remain enriched into the Rhuddanian.
-Mn concentrations co-vary inversely with Mo and U, falling away to values in the low hundreds of ppm in the Birkhill Shale (Fig. 3).
+Mo and U concentrations rise and Mn concentrations fall-modestly at first, and then by an order of magnitude-between Anceps (graptolite) Band E at 14.7 m and the Extraordinarius Band at 15.6 m (first LOME pulse).
+Intriguingly, numerous centimeter-thick ash beds appear at this level.
+Concentrations of Mo and U rise dramatically at the base of the Birkhill Shale at 16.9 m (second LOME pulse) to ~20 ppm and 10 ppm respectively, and when normalized to Al, these elements remain enriched into the Rhuddanian.
+Mn concentrations covary inversely with Mo and U, falling away to values in the low hundreds of parts per million in the Birkhill Shale (Fig. 3).

-Three of our paleoproductivity proxies (Ba, P and Zn) have EFs ~ 1 in much of the Upper Hartfell Shale while Ni is highly enriched with EFs of 2 to 3.5.
-The EFs of all four drop between Anceps Band E and the Extraordinarius Band (first LOME pulse) to ~ 0.5 (Ni falls from its highest EF value of 3.5).
-The EFs of Ba, Ni and Zn fall close to 0 at the base of the Birkhill Shale (second LOME pulse).
+Three of our paleoproductivity proxies (Ba, P, and Zn) have EFs of \sim 1 in much of the Upper Hartfell Shale, while Ni is highly enriched with EFs of 2-3.5.
+The EFs of all four drop between Anceps Band E and the Extraordinarius Band (first LOME pulse) to \sim 0.5 (Ni falls from its highest EF value of 3.5).
+The EFs of Ba, Ni, and Zn fall close to 0 at the base of the Birkhill Shale (second LOME pulse).
 The EFs of all four elements are consistently lower in the Birkhill Shale than in pre-extinction strata of the Upper Hartfell Shale (Fig. 3).

-Hg concentrations are at or below the limit of detection (10 ppb) through most of the Upper Hartfell Shale, exceeding this value in its upper meter, within the Extraordinarius Band where Hg reaches 60 ppb and in the overlying 60 cm of mudstone with thin ash beds (Hg up to 130 ppb).
-Hg concentrations increase dramatically at the base of the Birkhill Shale (second LOME pulse) to $\sim 200-300$ ppb and peak at 550 ppb in the early Rhuddanian (Fig. 3).
-These spikes withstand normalization to TOC and Total Al, suggesting they reflect increased Hg flux to the system rather than enhanced sequestration under anoxic conditions.
-Geochemical data is available as supplemental information (DR1) at http://www.geosociety.org/
+Mercury concentrations are at or below the limit of detection (10 ppb) through most of the Upper Hartfell Shale, exceeding this value in its upper meter, within the Extraordinarius Band where Hg reaches 60 ppb and in the overlying 60 cm of mudstone with thin ash beds (Hg up to 130 ppb).
+Hg concentrations increase dramatically at the base of the Birkhill Shale (second LOME pulse) to ~200-300 ppb and peak at 550 ppb in the early Rhuddanian (Fig. 3).
+These spikes withstand normalization to TOC and total Al, suggesting that they reflect increased Hg flux to the system rather than enhanced sequestration under anoxic conditions.
+Geochemical data are available in Table S1 in the Supplemental Material1.